nicholsonz/Insure-CRM/README.md

-Simple-CRM was designed for licensed insurance agents or anyone who needs to track their client/lead generation.
+Insure CRM was designed for licensed insurance agents or anyone who needs to track their client/lead generation.

 ## Features
 * Complete task system with notification